rbiggs/chuki/README.md

 A Component's Constructor
 -------------------------

 You can also give your component a constructor.
-You would use to to set up instance specific functions, bind events, etc. When defining your component's constructor, be sure to always put the `super()` method first.
+You would use it to set up instance specific functions, bind events, etc. When defining your component's constructor, be sure to always put the `super()` method first.
 This will give you proper access to the Chuki class.

 ```js
 import Chuki from 'chuki'